opensciencegrid/StashCache/docs/admin/install.md

 ```
    [root@client ~]$ yum install stashcache-daemon fetch-crl stashcache-cache-{server || origin}
 ```
-4. Mount the disk that will be used for the cache to */stash* and set owner of the directory to *xrootd* user.
+4. Mount the disk that will be used for the cache to */stash* and set owner of the directory to `*xrootd:xrootd*` user.

 !!!
-Note
+Note:
 If installing authenticated StashCache, you need additional packages to be installed:
 ```
    [root@client ~]$ yum install xrootd-lcmaps